-On May 16, 2019, the Company announced that Far Resources Ltd. had formally notified 92 Resources Corp. of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced Jan 23, 2018, and therefore maintains a 60-per-cent interest earned through satisfying the year 1 conditions of the Option Agreement.
-Therefore, the Company maintains a 40-per-cent interest in Hidden Lake and a joint venture between the companies will be formed for future exploration of the property.
-In addition, under the terms of the agreement, Far Resources will remain as Operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.
+On May 16, 2019, the Company announced that Far had formally notified them of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced on January 23, 2018.
+Under the terms of the new agreement, a joint venture between the companies will be formed for future exploration of the property.
+Far maintains a 60-percent interest earned through satisfying the year 1 conditions of the Option Agreement and the Company maintains a 40-percent interest in Hidden Lake.
+Far will remain as Operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.